OPEC oil deal puts Saudi back in charge

 OPEC's secretariat calculates that 30 million barrels a day from the group will meet demand in the first half of the year and build stocks by 650,000 bpd.

-According to the U.S. Energy Information Administration that would lift inventories among industrialized OECD nations from 56 days of OECD demand now to 60 days by the middle of 2012.
+According to the U.S. Energy Information Administration that would lift inventories among industrialised OECD nations from 56 days of OECD demand now to 60 days by the middle of 2012.

 OPEC next meets on June 14.
 Badri said OPEC would be ready by then to tackle the tricky issue of re-establishing individual quotas.